vishalkrishan/E-Medical_Store/README.md

 Requesting New Medicine
 ![](img/Request.png)

-Though it is used for a single shop but with some advancement it can be made for a compelte city.
+Though it is used for a single shop but with some advancement it can be made for a complete city.
 Related to which codes will be added later.